Jamaican Gungo Peas Soup

 As always, I suggest you read the complete article for useful tips and tricks.
 However, you can find the detailed recipe with exact ingredients and step-by-step instructions below on the recipe card.

-What are Pigeon/Gungo Peas?
+What are pigeon Peas?

 Pigeon peas are low in fat and high in protein and fiber.

-A 100 grams serving of pigeon peas contains:
+A 100-gram serving of pigeon peas contains:

 - 343 calories